 In addition to ketamine therapy, our integration guides offer patients access to Better U’s proprietary Neuroplastic Therapy program with personalized routines and guided self-therapy exercises.
 Our expert medical team also hosts weekly classes to teach about preparation, integration, and various topics around mental health.
 These sessions provide essential guidance throughout the treatment process to help patients make the most of their treatment.

 Education, Safety, and Support are our top priorities.

-Better U clinicians carefully verify medical information to ensure all contraindications and safety precautions are considered before writing a prescription.
+Better U clinicians carefully verify medical information to ensure relevant factors are considered before writing a prescription.
 This includes a comprehensive medical history, vital sign monitoring, and assessing psychiatric eligibility.
 If needed, we will ask for medical clearance or medical records to verify and properly assess fit.

 Better U requires all patients to arrange an on-site Peer Support to be available during medical treatments.
 Peer Support must be an adult (usually a family member, significant other, close friend, or roommate) specified during the intake process and capable of fostering a secure space during ketamine treatments.
-The Peer Support must review our member portal and sign informed consent forms acknowledging their understanding.
+The Peer Support must review our member portal and provide an attestation that they understand the requirements of the Peer Support role.
 Patients who cannot arrange for a Peer Support have the option to engage our virtual peer support team to be there for them during treatment.